Fall of Tripoli (1289): Context

 The Mamluk Sultan Qalawun still had an official truce with Tripoli, but the Christians afforded him an opportunity to break it.
 The Christian powers had been pursuing an unwise course.
 Rather than maintaining a united front against the Muslims, they had fallen into bickering among themselves.
-After Bohemond VII's premature death in from 1287, his sister Lucia of Tripoli, living in Apulia with her husband Narjot de Toucy, rightfully should have succeeded him.
+After Bohemond VII's premature death in 1287, his sister Lucia of Tripoli, living in Apulia with her husband Narjot de Toucy, rightfully should have succeeded him.
 Two other sisters, Isabelle (who died young) and Marie (m.
 Nicholas II of Saint Omer), had predeceased him.
 His mother Sibylla of Armenia however, attempted to reappoint the Bishop of Tortosa Bartholomew to rule on her behalf.
 According to the 'Templar of Tyre', the knights "learned that she was going to summon the bishop of Tortosa, with whom they had conflict and contention and great disagreement. ...They resolved not to tolerate this, and they went to the princess...and told her that the bishop was their enemy, and that they would not have him to rule over them at this time."
 Sibylla ultimately was unsuccessful because Lucia arrived to claim leadership.

 After Bohemond VII's death in 1287, his mother the dowager countess Sibylla of Armenia attempted to appoint the Bishop of Tortosa Bartholomew (pictured) to rule on her behalf.

 The knights and barons united in 1288 to countermand the Bohemond family's dynastic claims and replace it with a republican style commune under the leadership of Bartholomew Embriaco of Gibelet, Lord of Besmedin in Byblos.
 They petitioned Genoa for support.
 The Genoese consuls agreed, on the condition that they receive larger quarters in the old part of Tripoli and increased residency privileges.
 Benedetto Zaccaria (c.1235–1307), an adroit Genoese merchant magnate was seconded to Tripoli to negotiate terms.
 Benedetto had no scruples about brokering secret and conflicting compacts.
 He persuaded Lucia to extend Genoa's concessions, on the threat, according to the Templar of Tyre, of bringing out fifty galleys from Genoa and assuming control himself.
 Bartholomew also secretly negotiated with Lucia, agreeing to recognise her title provided she accept the authority of the commune and not grant the Genoese any additional concessions.
 When the arrangements between Lucia and Benedetto became public, concern was voiced about the unfair advantage of Genoese maritime trading operations in the region.
 The 'Templar of Tyre' reports that "two people went down to Alexandria" to apprise the sultan that the Genoese, if left unchecked, would potentially dominate the Levant and obstruct or eliminate Mamluk trade: "the Genoese will pour into Tripoli from all sides; and if they hold Tripoli, they will rule the waves, and it will happen that those who will come to Alexandria will be at their mercy ...
 This thing bodes very ill for the merchants who operate in your kingdom".
 The communication produced an immediate effect.
 With an excuse to break his truce with Tripoli, Qalawun embarked on military preparations to attack Tripoli.